- Code BIOL6200

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload3 lectures per week, 2 to 3 hours tutorial or practical per week, plus individual work.
+Workload3 lectures per week, 2 to 3 hours workshops or practical per week, plus individual work.

 Requisite and Incompatibility